GSA recognizes president-elect Biden, clearing way for formal transition

-(NEXSTAR) – The head of the agency tasked with allocating funds to the presidential transition has reportedly changed course Monday, now recognizing President-elect Joe Biden’s electoral victory earlier this month, according to multiple media outlets.
+(NEXSTAR) – The head of the agency tasked with allocating funds to the presidential transition changed course Monday, now recognizing President-elect Joe Biden’s electoral victory earlier this month.

 “Please know that I came to my decision independently, based on the law and available facts.
 I was never directly or indirectly pressured by any Executive Branch official—including those who work at the White House or GSA—with regard to the substance or timing of my decision,” Murphy wrote in the letter to Biden.